Catawissa Creek: Geology

 From Catawissa Creek's source to Mainville, the creek's river valley is steep and narrow, and from Mainville to the creek's mouth, the river valley is more rolling.

 Interbedded sedimentary rock makes up 93% of the surface rock in the Catawissa Creek watershed, while the remaining 7% is sandstone.
 South of Mainville, the Catawissa Creek river valley is made of red shale.
 There is also conglomerate, greenish-gray sandstone, olive-colored shale, and anthracite coal near Catawissa Creek.

 The geological features near the headwaters of Catawissa Creek primarily include anthracite and ridges of sandstone.
 The valleys in this part of the watershed are narrow and steep.
 Elsewhere in the watershed, the topography consists mostly of less steep valleys and some hills.

-McCauley Mountain and Green Mountain form the sides of the Catawissa Creek valley in Beaver Township, Columbia County.
+McCauley Mountain and Green Mountain form the sides of the Catawissa Creek valley in Beaver Township.
 McCauley Mountain has a gradual slope near the creek.

 At the location where Catawissa Creek flows past Nescopeck Mountain in Main Township, there is a 580 ft layer of rock known as the Pocono Formation.
 Below it, there is a 375 ft layer of rock called the Pocono-Catskill Formation.
 Below the Pocono-Catskill Formation is a layer of red shale that is 100 ft thick.

 A formation of greenish-gray sandstone near Catawissa Creek has been quarried for use in building.
 Below this layer is an olive colored sandstone that is home to Spirifer fossils.
 This layer is 40 ft to 50 ft thick.
 In a layer of red shale that is at least 100 ft thick, there are fucoid fossils.